ADOPT A BIRD

 Willow came to us in 2006 after his nest was attacked by some kids.
 The attack caused damage to his left eye, and permanent injury to his skull.
 Magpies are very chatty birds (indeed the word 'magpie' is a synonym for chatterbox), and Willow is no exception.
 He often vocalizes during presentations, effectively stealing the show!

-Bird TLC currently has three songbirds in our Education Program.
+Bird TLC currently has two songbirds in our Education Program.
 These little birds, often only seen in the tree tops, can be viewed up close at Bird TLC programs.
-This little flock consists of Ranger and Gypsy, Bohemian Waxwings, Lulu the White-Winged Crossbill, and KC the American Robin.
+This little flock consists of Ranger the Bohemian Waxwing and Lulu the White-Winged Crossbill.